isomerpages/mddi-corp/media-centre/parliament/_posts/2025-01-07-post-Speech by MOS Rahayu Mahzam at the Second Reading of the Electronic Gazette and Legislation Bill.md

 Hence, clause 4 will generally impose requirements for these statutory appointments to be published in the Gazette.
 The new requirements are directory in nature, and are not meant to affect the validity of the appointments.</p>
-<p>12.
-Clause 5 makes amendments to various Acts where references are made
+<p>12. <strong>Clause 5</strong> makes amendments to various Acts where references
-to materials printed by the Government Printer.
+are made to materials printed by the Government Printer.
 As these materials could be published electronically in the electronic Gazette as well, the references are amended accordingly.
 Other consequential and related amendments are also made.</p>
 <p>13.
 In conclusion, the Bill will bring the law in line with the digital
 age, and enable the public to rely on the electronic Gazette and electronic legislation with greater confidence.
 Sir, I beg to move.</p>